ashaffir/playperfect/README.md

 ![Solution Architecture](./playperfect-architecture.jpg)

 ### Data Manager
-Loading the data from the paruqet files to the BigQuery, and trigger its copy to Google Spanner storage.
+Loading the data from the paruqet files to the BigQuery, and triggering its copy to Google Spanner storage.

 * A Scheduler is set to run the update_user_panel function every 4 hours.
 * Once finish update the user_panel table, the app triggers the migration_manager

 ### Migration Manager
-Handles the migration of the data from BigQuery to the Google Spanner.
+Handles the migration of the data from BigQuery to Google Spanner.
-* Migration manager receives the trigger from the data manager, splits the data to chunks and runs multiple services in parallel to load it to the spanner.
+* The Migration manager receives the trigger from the data manager, splits the data into chunks, and runs multiple services in parallel to load them to the spanner.
-* Migrate Chunk function receives the information to load to the spanner.
+* The Migrate Chunk function receives the information to load to the spanner.
 * Loading the data supplied, 100K rows, from the BigQuery to the Spanner, using the default setup of 10 concurrent migrators and 10K chunk size, takes approximately 30 sec.
 This can be adjusted to accommodate the growth of users.

 ### API Layer
 Handles requests from clients.
-The implementation of the API layer was initially done with a VM (get_user_attribute_spanner_vm.py), which resulted with poor performance.
+The implementation of the API layer was initially done with a VM (get_user_attribute_spanner_vm.py), resulting in poor performance.
 So, I switched to Function, which gave much better results.